-I can almost guarantee that you’ll get mad when you see how these rude anti-hunters interfered with a Tim’s legal bow hunt on private property in Missouri.
+You'll surely get mad when you see how these rude anti-hunters interfered with a legal bow hunt on private property in Missouri.

 Watch the video to see the anti-hunting neighbors make absolute fools out of themselves while trying to ruin Tim's hunt: